 Morning Mindset sessions are Islamic discussions that aim to motivate, inspire, awaken, and provoke deeper thoughts about your child’s purpose, identity, goals, and the ways in which they can strive to achieve them while upholding our values.

-Mathematical Thinking AND REASONING
+Mathematical Thinking WITH AMPLIFY

 “There should be no such thing as boring mathematics.” - Edsger W. Dijkstra, Scientist.